sguzunov/docs/docs/connectors/02_ms-office/05_word-connector/01_javascript/word-guide.md

     .catch(console.error)
 ```

-You can see from the example above that the [`onChanged()`](../../../../](../../../../reference/glue4office/latest/word/index.html#DocumentApi-onChanged)) callback will be called with both an HMTL representation of the document, which you can render in your application, as well as the `DOCX` version of the document (represented as Base64 string) which you can send to your backend for audit/storage purposes.
+You can see from the example above that the [`onChanged()`](../../../../](../../../../reference/glue4office/latest/word/index.html#DocumentApi-onChanged)) callback will be called with both an HMTL representation of the document, which you can render in your app, as well as the `DOCX` version of the document (represented as Base64 string) which you can send to your backend for audit/storage purposes.

 ## Tracking Closing a Document